DOLLARDEV05/gesturewolf/readme.md

 # GestureWolf 🐺🖐️

-A Linux-based gesture detection system to control your OS with 3-finger and 4-finger swipes and taps.
+A Linux-based gesture detection daemon system to control  your OS with 3-finger and 4-finger swipes and taps.

 Customizable.
 Lightweight.
 And mine.